purcell/nix-emacs-ci/README.md

   #4](https://github.com/purcell/nix-emacs-ci/issues/4))
 - An Emacs development snapshot build is also available
 - Binary caching via Cachix is enabled, and working
-- Early Travis integration is tested and in use elsewhere (e.g. [my emacs config](https://github.com/purcell/emacs.d) and [various other github projects](https://github.com/search?l=&q=nix-emacs-ci+++filename%3A.travis.yml&type=Code)) but see notes below.
+- Travis integration is tested and in use elsewhere (e.g. [my emacs config](https://github.com/purcell/emacs.d) and [various other github projects](https://github.com/search?l=&q=nix-emacs-ci+++filename%3A.travis.yml&type=Code)) but see notes below.
+- Early support for Github Actions is being tested on the [package-lint](https://github.com/purcell/package-lint/blob/master/.github/workflows/test.yml) repo

 ## Travis usage